-The proposed return filling date will be staggered and based on the turnover of the registered person to manage load on the GSTN.
+The proposed return filling date will be staggered and based on the turnover of the registered person to manage the load on the GSTN.
 Composition dealers and dealers having nil transaction will have a facility to file quarterly NIL returns.
 The above change will simplify GST return filing for most taxpayers and make it easier to comply.

-Currently, those having more than Rs.1.5 crores turnover have to file 2 monthly returns (GSTR3B and GSTR1), while those having less than Rs.1.5 crores turnover are having to file one monthly return (GSTR3B) and one quarterly return (GSTR1).
+Currently, those having more than Rs.1.5 crores turnover have to file two monthly returns (GSTR3B and GSTR1), while those having less than Rs.1.5 crores turnover are having to file one monthly return (GSTR3B) and one quarterly return (GSTR1).

 Continuous B2B Invoice Uploading and Validation

 B2B invoice uploading and validation will be made unidirectional.
 Hence, the recipient would not have to accept invoices on the GST portal to claim GST input tax credit.
-Recipients would be able to continuously see the uploaded invoices during the month and suppliers can upload invoices continuously as well at anytime.
+Recipients would be able to continuously see the uploaded invoices during the month, and suppliers can upload invoices continuously as well at any time.

 Automatic GST Liability & Credit Calculation

-Based on details of invoices uploaded by B2B dealers, the GSTN system will automatically calculate GST tax liability.
+Based on the details of invoices uploaded by B2B dealers, the GSTN system will automatically calculate GST tax liability.
 GST input credit will also be calculated by the GSTN system based on invoices uploaded by suppliers.